Tiny-Earth/DemoSite/site/src/design.md

   *Action: Design inclusive learning experiences that support learners in understanding the facets of science.*

+Backward design is a process that enables us to approach our teaching scientifically.
+Similar to how we design a research study with identifying a hypothesis and then determining the steps to test it, in backward design we plan our desired results, then intentionally plan the approach we will use to achieve them.
+It is most successful when we evaluate the extent to which our plan accomplished what was intended.

 ## Course Design in Practice

 ### Step 1: Identify desired results.

 Learning goals and objectives are two key components of instructional design that guide the development of curriculum and assessments.

-**Learning goals** emphasize enduring understanding.
-These are broad descriptions of what students will understand and learn as a result of engaging with the curriculum.
+**Learning goals** are broad descriptions of what students will understand and learn as a result of engaging with the curriculum.
 They describe the overall purpose of an instructional unit with respect to the facets of science, inclusive learning expectations, or any other aspiration for the curriculum.
 Learning goals are often linked to the even broader goals of an academic program.

 For example: